Last Revised: November 15, 2024

 Some labs have multiple lab safety coordinators; other labs have rotating lab safety coordinators.
 It’s important to keep this up to date for effective management of change during lab staff transitions.

-In order to activate these permissions, the PI or current lab safety coordinator must go to their 1) Members Tab, 2) click on the “Edit” link next to an existing member or 3) add a new lab member and their designation, 4) check the "Laboratory Safety Coordinator" box in the "Optional Access in BioRAFT" section, and 5) click the “Lookup / Add” button to add the user as a member of the group or click "Save" if an existing member.
+PIs and existing LSCs can assign the role to others in their lab by following these steps: 1) Go to Members Tab, 2) click on the “Edit” link next to an existing member or 3) add a new lab member and their designation, 4) check the "Laboratory Safety Coordinator" box in the "Optional Access in BioRAFT" section, and 5) click the “Lookup / Add” button to add the user as a member of the group or click "Save" if an existing member.
 See below:

 General Information, Forms, Etc.